 Umeå Center for Gender Studies

 I have also been affiliated with the project Challenging Gender/ Challenging Emotions, which was run by Umeå Center for Gender Studies, but which is now completed.
-It was in part through generous support form this project that I was able to carry out research at Anglia Ruskin University in 2009.
+It was in part through generous support from this project that I was able to carry out research at Anglia Ruskin University in 2009.